vmware-tanzu-labs/yaml-overlay-tool/docs/sections/comments.md

 ## Comment Injection

-Comments can be injected into YAML files similarly to how `yot` preserves existing comments in YAML files.

-WIP
+Comments can be injected into YAML files by simply adding a comment above, below, or on the same line as data within the `value` key of your overlay within the instructions.
+Due to [some minor bugs within go's yaml.v3 library](https://github.com/go-yaml/yaml/issues/610), header comments in a dictionary/map do not always apply where they should, and will be addressed in a future version of Yot.
+However, line and footer comments can be reliably injected today.

 [Back to Table of Contents](../documentation.md)